mne-tools/mne-cpp/doc/gh-pages/overview.md

 MNE-CPP can be used to build standalone software applications, which offer a variety of neuroscientific analysis tools and are easy to use.
 MNE-CPP provides a cross-platform library which allows the processing of MEG/EEG data.
 It can be used to develop cross-platform applications, which next to the common operation systems also include mobile devices and embedded systems.

 Besides the basic library (MNE Lib) we deliver a number of applications, e.g., an acquisition and real-time processing (MNE Scan), as well as an offline processing application (MNE Analzye).
 MNE-CPP is open source BSD licensed (clause 3) and can be freely accessed.
-MNE-CPP has two external dependencies, namely [Qt](https://www.qt.io/) and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
+MNE-CPP has two external dependencies, namely [Qt](https://www.qt.io/){:target="_blank" rel="noopener"} and [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page){:target="_blank" rel="noopener"}.

 We are targeting two user groups:
 * Front-End users with little or no coding background.
 These users are interested in straight-forward setups and applications with an easy to use GUI, such as MNE Scan and MNE Analyze.